mario-guerra/translation-service/Translation.CLI/README.md

 ## Notes

 *   Replace the example API endpoint and file paths with your actual values.
-*   The `TranlsationService.dll` client library must be located at the specified relative path for the CLI to function correctly.
+*   The `TranslationService.dll` client library must be located at the specified relative path for the CLI to function correctly.